AudemarsOdato/expense-tracker-app/readme.md

 # Documentation

 ## Cash Tracker app
-Helps you track your expenses and your current cash that you have.
+Helps you track your expenses and your available cash.

 ## Version 2
 ### Changes: